encointer/book/src/testnet-gesell-tutorial.md

 ```
 ./bot-community.py --port 9945 init -l
 ```
+Alternatively, you can manually create accounts, fund them and register a community [in this section](#how-to-register-an-encointer-community-manually)

 ## Let's look at what is happening in the init function:
 1. Bootstrapper accounts are created.
 They can be seen in the ./my_keystore folder.
 2. Funds are transfered to the bootstrappers via the faucet.
 As with other blockchains, funds are necessary in order to pay fees.
 3. A specfile is created with a community name, a symbol, the icon of the community, the list of bootstrappers and several random meetup locations around a specified point.
 You can see the community specfile in the client folder.
 It is a json file with the name of the community as filename.
 The specfile is needed to register a community.
-4. A new community is registered by passing the specfile and one of the bootstrappers (with funds).
+4. A new community is registered by passing the specfile and one of the bootstrappers (with funds) to the "new_community" function.

 Note:
 - Make sure, the faucet script is running in the background while running the bot-community script to enable the faucet.